Spotify for Creators vs Alternatives: When Free Hosting Makes Sense

 Analytics Limitations

-Spotify for Podcasters provides excellent Spotify-specific data but limited insight into other platforms.
+Spotify for Creators provides excellent Spotify-specific data but limited insight into other platforms.
 If 60% of your listeners use Apple Podcasts, you're essentially flying blind on the majority of your audience.

 Analytics Comparison: